 USPS EDDM postage for oversized postcards (including 9x12) is currently around $0.18-$0.21 per piece, depending on the route and volume.
 For a typical 5,000-piece mailing, postage runs about $900-$1,050.
 This is significantly cheaper than standard first-class postage because EDDM doesn't require individual addresses — it reaches every mailbox on the selected carrier routes.

-Many operators use SpotDrops — free campaign management software that handles advertiser payments, intake, EDDM route planning, and QR scan tracking.
+Many operators use SpotDrops — free to start, with a 7% fee only when an ad spot actually sells.
+SpotDrops handles advertiser payments, intake, EDDM route planning, and QR scan tracking.
 For a professional website to attract advertisers, operators use 9x12tools.com to launch a campaign site in 60 seconds.
 For postcard design, Canva and Adobe Illustrator are popular choices.

 A 6x11 community card is a smaller shared mailer (6 inches by 11 inches) that uses the same business model as the 9x12 method — multiple local businesses share ad space and split the cost.
 The 6x11 format typically holds 4-8 ad spots, costs less to print, and still qualifies for USPS EDDM rates.
 It's a popular entry point for new operators or for targeting smaller neighborhoods.